 Our Los Angeles dog bites lawyer from the Law Offices of Howard Craig Kornberg says that in the most extreme cases, dog bite-related settlements via insurance coverage and awards via litigation can reach millions of dollars (more than $1,000,000).
 More often than not, these multi-million-dollar dogs bite settlements include permanent disfigurement and/or scarring, permanent loss of certain bodily functions, amputations, paralysis, death, and other long-term and severe physical, mental, or emotional conditions or trauma.
 All of the above-mentioned can maximize the value of your dog bite case.

 Some of you might wonder, “What makes a dog bite case worthless?”
 Answering this question, our dog bites lawyer in Los Angeles says that if the dog owner can prove that you provoked the dog or in any other way contributed to the dog attack or “assumed the risk” of the dog bite, the value of your claim will be either significantly reduced or your claim will be denied altogether.

 Schedule a free consultation with our lawyers to calculate the value of your dog bite case.
-Contact the Law Offices of Howard Craig Kornberg by calling at 310-997-0904 and get a free case evaluation.
-Let our Los Angeles attorneys determine how much your particular dog bite case is worth.
+Contact the Law Offices of Howard Craig Kornberg by calling 310-997-0904 and get a free case evaluation.
+Let our attorneys determine how much your particular dog bite case is worth.